msalaz03/ProjectClifford/README.md

 </table>

 #### Communication Protocol
-As we were using multiple third-party modules such as servo driver we utilized I2C bus provided on the Raspberry Pi 4B.
+As we were using multiple third-party modules such as servo driver we utilized the I2C bus provided on the Raspberry Pi 4B.
 This worked perfectly but didn't allow us to have multiple devices using I2C, as we had a few more.
-Creating a simple PCB using header pins we created an I2C bus expander that allowed all devices to meet at a single point in order to communicate with the Pi.
+Creating a simple PCB using header pins we created an I2C bus expander that allowed all devices to meet at a single point to communicate with the Pi.

 #### FPV Camera
 Using motion libraries we were able to set up a first-person live-streaming feed on a local network.
 By dedicating a specified port to live-streaming (8081) simply use the IPV4 address followed by the port like so xxx.xxx.xxx.xxx:8081 to access from any device on the same network.